kostyak76/nodejs-sample-task/README.md

 This is a sample application, providing a bookstorage-like functionality over the web, in order to showcase and expose technical stack and techniquest to be used on larger projects.

-Sample task for nodejs, extjs, mongodb, elasticSearch.
+Sample task for nodejs, extjs, mongodb, postgresql, elasticSearch.
 The app is ready to be deployed to the Heroku cloud hosting, however may also be easily ran locally.

 Created and maintained by Logicify [http://logicify.com](http://logicify.com).
 We use it also as a kickstarter